ParttimeWorks/linux_edr/docs/architecture/overview.md

 ### Domain Layer

 - **Models**: Defines the structure of events and reports using Pydantic, ensuring data consistency and validation.
+Includes a base `BaseSyscallEvent` and specific models for traced syscalls (e.g., `ExecveEvent`, `ForkEvent`).

 ### Application Layer